Dainita/MechaCar_Statistical_Analysis/README.md

 ### Hypothesis(all manufacturing lots)
 H<sub>0</sub>: PSI across all manufacturing lots is statistically different from the population mean of 1,500 pounds per square inch.

-H<sub>a</sub>: PSI across all manufacturing lots is not statistically different from the population mean of 1,500 pounds per square inch.
+H<sub>a</sub>: PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.

 ![image](https://user-images.githubusercontent.com/97318406/165226366-50b5480c-2cf8-4f86-b46f-194962d704ec.png)